makkes/fileboy-node/README.md

 ========

-Fileboy can be run with no authorization/authentication at all or via authentication using a combination of Jabber ID (JID) and a one-time code.
+Fileboy can be run with no authorization/authentication at all or via authentication using a combination of user ID and a one-time code.
+The user ID has to be entered as a valid URI such as 'xmpp:alice@example.org' or 'mailto:bob@example.org'.

-If you want the JID+Code combination, set the `codeLoginEnabled` configuration parameter to `true` and set `codeSender` as well as `adminJIDs` appropriately.
+If you want the UID+Code combination, set the `codeLoginEnabled` configuration parameter to `true`, configure your transports accordingly and add all authorized users to the `adminUIDs` array.

 If you do not want fileboy to handle authorization for you, just run it behing an HTTP proxy with authentication for uploads.
 This is a sample nginx